RaGS: Unleashing 3D Gaussian Splatting from 4D Radar and Monocular Cues for 3D Object Detection: Experiments

 \textbf{Ablation on FLI.} As shown in Table \ref{tab:ablation_FLI}, FLI consists of three components: frustum-based initialization, integration of 4D radar, and depth back-projection.
-The frustum-based initialization helps avoid resource wastage from out-of-view objects, while the 4D radar and depth back-projection provide prior knowledge, reducing the impact of unstable segmentation and depth estimation.
-Additionally, the coarse but structured initialization from FLI is further refined through IMA for eliminating instability.
+The initialization helps avoid resource wastage from out-of-view objects, while the 4D radar and depth back-projection provide prior knowledge, reducing the potential impact of unstable segmentation and depth estimation.
+Additionally, the coarse but structured Gaussian from FLI will be refined through IMA for eliminating instability.

 \textbf{Ablation on IMA.} IMA aggregates features from both image and radar modalities, and subsequently updates the gaussian positions within the frustum.
 Table \ref{tab:ablation_IMA} presents the contributions of these components.
 The integration of radar sparse pillars shows a relatively modest improvement, as feature aggregation has already been performed during the FLI phase and at the cross modal fuser.